Juicy pears and crunchy hazelnuts team up for a comfortingly moreish tart

 14 When you remove it from the oven, use a pastry brush to brush the pears, but not the filling, with some maple syrup.
 Allow the tart to cool for about 15 minutes on a wire rack, slice and serve warm, or allow to cool completely and chill.

 Recipe courtesy of Rosie Birkett, extracted from A Lot on Her Plate.
-Photography @ Helen Cathcart.
+Photography by Helen Cathcart © Hardie Grant.